Helping Make College More Affordable

 I already work with a financial advisor (or CPA).
 Can’t my advisor do this type of planning for me?
 Typically, the answer is no. There is a very small percentage of financial advisors or CPAs that are trained in the late stage college funding niche.
 Most financial advisors and CPAs are unfamiliar with this type of planning.
 We receive regular referrals from other financial advisors and CPAs who appreciate our specialization in late stage college funding planning.
 They believe our services add value to the services they provide to their clients.

 We don't know how to begin the whole college search.
 Can Premier College Funding point us in the right direction?
 It is not uncommon for families feel overwhelmed.
 We work with a local college coach who will help you and your student identify colleges that would be most appealing in terms of academics, location, and extra-curricular programs.
-Once you have created a list of 10-15 schools, Premier College Funding can help you determine your odds of admission at each school using a patented software program that analyzes 27 different criteria to give your student the information he/needs to begin planning for college both academically and financially.
+Once you have created a list of 10-15 schools, Premier College Funding can help you determine your odds of admission at each school using a patented software program that analyzes 27 different criteria to give your student the information he/she needs to begin planning for college both academically and financially.

 Do private scholarships have to be reported to the university/college?
 Yes.
 Outside scholarships must be reported to the Office of Financial Aid.
 Be aware that most universities will adjust your financial aid package to compensate for the scholarship dollars.
 If the college has not met 100 percent of your need, it will usually earmark any outside scholarships to close the gap.

 If I am not happy with my award amount, is there anything I can do?
 Yes.
 Our services include analysis of award letters.
 We are experienced in negotiating with college admissions departments and will create a customized appeal letter that reflects the student’s educational record, accepted status at other schools, or a change in family income.